Alyssou/Red_Pandas-CD/README.md

 # 🐾 Red Panda Paradise

-A cute and simple HTML/CSS project about red pandas with a complete CI/CD pipeline using GitHub Actions.
+A simple HTML/CSS project about red pandas with a complete CI/CD pipeline using GitHub Actions.

-## 🎯 Lab Objectives
+##  Lab Objectives

 This project fulfills **Lab 5 CD (Continuous Deployment)** requirements by: